 One of the study authors, Leonardo Iaccarino, says daily exposure to PM2.5 — atmospheric particulate matter that has a diameter of less than 2.5 micrometers — could provoke a chronic inflammatory response, even at levels considered to be normal.
 He says:

 “Over time, this could impact brain health in a number of ways, including contributing to an accumulation of amyloid plaques.”

-Amyloid plaques form when protein pieces called beta-amyloid clump together.
+Amyloid plaques form in the brain when protein pieces called beta-amyloid clump together.
 They are believed to cause cell death and tissue loss in the brain of someone with Alzheimer’s disease.

 In April, the American Lung Association released its latest annual ranking of the metro areas that are most polluted by short-term particle pollution as measured by 24-hour PM2.5 levels.
 According to the 2020 ranking, the latest available, these cities are all in the Western U.S., and the list is based on data from 2016, 2017 and 2018:

 - Fresno-Madera-Hanford, California